-Ecosystem Services - the benefits people obtain from ecosystems, including provisioning services such as food and water; regulating services such as regulation of floods, drought, land degradation and disease; supporting services such as soil formation and nutrient cycling and cultural services such as recreational, spiritual, religious and other nonmaterial benefits.
-Flood Fringe - lands abutting the floodway, the boundaries of which are indicated on the Floodway/ Flood Fringe Maps that would be inundated by floodwaters of a magnitude likely to occur once in one hundred years.
+Ecosystem Services - the benefits people obtain from ecosystems, including provisioning services such as food and water; regulating services such as regulation of floods, drought, land degradation, and disease; supporting services such as soil formation and nutrient cycling; and cultural services such as recreational, spiritual, religious, and other nonmaterial benefits.

+Flood Fringe - lands abutting the floodway, the boundaries of which are indicated on Map D: Constraints that would be inundated by floodwaters of a magnitude likely to occur once in one hundred years.